Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/PKIUTIL_CLI_intro/Using_the_LISTPKI_command.md

 ---

-    title: Using  the LISTPKI command
+    title: "Using  the LISTPKI command"
-    linkTitle: Using LISTPKI
+    linkTitle: "Using LISTPKI"
-    weight: 250
+    weight: 240

----
-You can use the LISTPKI
+---You can use the LISTPKI
 command to display the local certificate database according to criteria that you set in the command parameters.
 Additionally, you can use the default model or create a new model to customize the elements displayed in the output.
 By default, the LISTPKI command uses the`  dspcnf.xml` model file as a basis for the dispaly, which is located in `<installdir>/runtime/conf`.